tolgaatam/ColabTurtle/README.md

 `write(obj)` -> Supposed to write a text on the screen.
 NOT IMPLEMENTED YET.
 There is a placeholder function now that does not do anything.

 `shape(s)` -> Supposed to update or return the shape of the turtle.
 NOT IMPLEMENTED YET.
 In this library, we only have the turtle as circle for now.
-There is a placeholder function that either returns `"circle"` if called without argument.
+There is a placeholder function that returns `"circle"` if called without argument.
 If called with argument, it is a no-op.

 <br/>